iamc/2019-12-16-cfm-ScientificPython/README.rst

 The participants are encouraged to follow the hands-on parts in their laptops.
 For this is enough with just having the `Anaconda`_ Python scientific stack installed.
 Installation is straightforward and you can follow eg. this `installation instructions`_.
+Please use the Python 3 version for your platform.

-**Targeted audience**: scientific and technical people interested in scientific computing, data analysis, task automation,...
+**Targeted audience**: scientific and technical people interested in computing, data analysis, task automation,...

 **Content level**: beginner